Tanvin-Ahmed/event-management-task/README.md

 > **Note:**
 >
 > In the requirements document (Module 4), it was suggested to save created events in local state or local storage.
 However, I chose to store created events in the backend `eventsData` array instead.
 This approach is more efficient and enables features such as server-side rendering (SSR) for the event details page.
 By maintaining events in the backend, the application ensures better scalability, data consistency, and a more robust user experience.
+I think it is more realistic and in real world application event should be saved in backend.

 ## 🚀 Features